shikanime/website/content/docs/1.11.0/references/storage-class-parameters.md

 Note that some of these parameters also exist and may be specified in global settings.
 When a volume is provisioned with Kubernetes against a particular StorageClass, StorageClass parameters override the global settings.
 These fields will be applied for new volume creation only.
 If a StorageClass is modified, neither Longhorn nor Kubernetes is responsible for propagating changes to its parameters back to volumes previously created with it.

+### Access Mode Support

+Longhorn supports the following Kubernetes PersistentVolume access modes through the CSI driver:

+- **ReadWriteOnce (RWO)**: Default access mode.
+Volume can be mounted as read-write by a single node.
+- **ReadWriteOncePod (RWOP)**: Volume can be mounted as read-write by a single pod in the entire cluster.
+This provides the strongest isolation guarantee.
+- **ReadWriteMany (RWX)**: Volume can be mounted as read-write by many nodes simultaneously.

+> **Note**: ReadOnlyMany (ROX) is not supported by Longhorn.
+For read-only access from multiple pods, consider using ReadWriteMany with read-only mount options in your pod specification.

+The access mode is determined by the PVC's `accessModes` specification.
+Longhorn will automatically handle the volume creation and attachment according to the specified access mode.

 #### Number Of Replicas *(field: `parameters.numberOfReplicas`)*

 > Default: `3`